12StarsMedia/candidio-api-documentation/source/includes/api/_workspaces.md

 industry_id | no | Update workspace industry.
 Users with workspaces.update permission only.
 internal_notes | no | Workspace notes for internal usage.
 Administrators only. features | no | Array.
 Update workspace features.
-Administrators only. features.projects | no | Boolean.
-Enables projects on a workspace. features.users | no | Integer.
+Administrators only. features.video_series | no | Boolean.
+Enables video_series on a workspace. features.users | no | Integer.
 Maximum number of Co-Producers allowed to collaborate. features.coachingPlatform | no | String.
 Type of coaching platform. features.templates | no | String.
 Templates allowed.